 William Butler Yeats is regarded as one of the most important poets of the 20th century.
 Remarkably, in 1923, he won the Nobel Prize in Literature, cementing him as an all-time literary great.
 He put Ireland on the literary map through his ability to talk about his cultural roots, including Irish legends and folklore in his works.
 He garnered a reputation for focusing on the mystical and occult.
 Butler Yeats’ greatest works include ‘A Coat,’ ‘A Dream of Death,’ ‘Byzantium,’ ‘Leda and the Swan,’ ‘A Dream of Death,’ and ‘Michael Robartes and the Dancer.’

-William Butler Yeats was born on June 13, 1865, in Dublin, Ireland.
-His father, John Yeats, studied law and art, and his mother, Susan, was descended from a wealthy merchant family.
+William Butler Yeats was born in Dublin, Ireland, on June 13, 1865.
+His father, John Butler Yeats, studied law and art, and his mother, Susan, was descended from a wealthy merchant family.
 After his birth, they moved to Merville, Sligo, where Yeats grew up.
 He often wrote about the area and its influence on his art.
-Yeats siblings, Jack, Elizabeth, and Susan Mary, were all artists.
+Yeats’ siblings, Jack, Elizabeth, and Susan Mary, were all artists.
 The two sisters were part of the Arts and Crafts movement, and his brother became a fairly well-known painter.

 it seems to me that she brought into my life those days—for as yet I saw only what lay upon the surface—the middle of the tint, a sound as of a Burmese gong, an over-powering tumult that had yet many pleasant secondary notes.